Customer Information

 You must never ask your DJ to stop or cut a song from playing half way through, especially if there are guests on the dance floor.

-Many brides have killed the room atmosphere cold, and for some ruined the remainder of their evening, so they can dance a favourite song instantly.
+Many grooms have killed the room cold doing this.
+And for some ruined the remainder of their evening, just so they can dance to their favourite song instantly!

-It is far better to allow your DJ two or three songs so he/she can transition to the correct genre or energy.
+It is far better to allow your DJ two or even three songs so he can transition to the correct genre and energy.
 Thus keeping the dance floor healthy.